How to Store Lemon Curd to Make It Lasts Longer?

 The lemon curd will keep for up to a year in the freezer.
 Make a note in your calendar so you don’t forget your favorite curd delicacy.

 The night before you plan to use it, place the frozen lemon curd in the refrigerator to thaw out overnight.
-Like anything you put in the freezer, they need time to thaw, ready to be served.
+Like anything you put in the freezer, it needs time to thaw, ready to be served.

 Never Freeze Lemon Curd When It Is Still Warm